Fiserv/banking-hub/docs/api-ref-EFX-header.md

 EFX is a framework used for exchange of information between service-providers, clients and vendors.

-EFXHeader is a mandatory parameter that needs to be sent in the request message of every API call of Banking Hub.
-EFX header parameter contains authentication and client-related information.
+EFXHeader is a mandatory parameter that needs to be sent in the request message of every API request to Banking Hub.
 Header parameters should be sent as a JSON object under the EFXHeader header parameter, refer the sample EFXHeader example below:

 ```
 "EFXHeader": {
-  "OrganizationId": "CTOrg",
+  "OrganizationId": "999990301",
   "TrnId": "f262cfa4-9da4-4a10-b48c-2e947ce3e66c",
   "VendorId": "112233",
   "Context": {